 7. Get Excited… This is Enjoyable!

 This last tip is optional but definitely encouraged.
 It’s to approach our consultation with a sense of adventure.
-Whether we’re meeting you for a Design Direction Consultation or a Project Discovery, our goal is to send you (or personally take you) in the direction of a more vibrant, fulfilling, bold life…
+Our goal is to take you in the direction of a more vibrant, fulfilling, bold life…

 …and that’s something to be excited about!
 Plus, a positive attitude always gets more done.
 At least in my experience. 😉